apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Is China muddling its response to cold and flu spike?**
+**Online dispute rises over police warnings after iOS 17.1 software update**

-You can read more about it [here](https://www.dw.com/en/is-china-muddling-its-response-to-cold-and-flu-spike/a-67576386).
+You can read more about it [here](https://ksltv.com/604505/online-dispute-rises-over-police-warnings-after-ios-17-1-software-update/).

 ## Requirements
 - Python 3.8